OmarShawky1/ACU/README.md

    2. New Grads (Name of Community): CAREER Category.
 4. CAREER Category:
    1. For @Trusted to discuss "Problem-Solving Training", "Profile Review", "Interview Preparation", and "Job Search & Application".
-   2. Partially for @Students to discuss "Problem-Solving Training".
+   2. Partially for @Students to discuss "Problem-Solving Training" and search & apply together (mutually apply) to internships.

 #### Sub-Communities